Enzo Fittipaldi: 2021: Partial campaign

-In September 2021, it was announced that Fittipaldi would step up to Formula 2 to race throughout the second half of the season with Charouz Racing System, alongside compatriot Guilherme Samaia.
-Fittipaldi replaced David Beckmann, who was forced to vacate his seat due to financial difficulties, in the Charouz line-up.
-A few days before his debut weekend Fittipaldi stated that he "wasn't really expecting" his F2 call-up before it happened, but was "looking forward to [racing at Monza]".

-His first round in Monza was positive, he originally finished ninth in the feature race but was demoted five seconds due to a penalty which dropped him to 11th.
-Another solid weekend came in Sochi, finishing the feature race 12th.
-At the start of December, MUSEO2.0 started to sponsor him from then on.
-Fittipaldi would then go on to take his first points of his Formula 2 career by finishing seventh in the second sprint race in Jeddah.
+In September 2021, Fittipaldi stepped up to the FIA Formula 2 Championship with Charouz Racing System, partnering compatriot Guilherme Samaia for the remainder of the season.
+He replaced David Beckmann, who vacated the seat due to financial difficulties.
+Ahead of his debut weekend in Monza, Fittipaldi admitted that he “wasn’t really expecting” the opportunity, but expressed enthusiasm about making his Formula 2 debut at the circuit.
+He enjoyed a promising first weekend, initially finishing ninth in the feature race and appeared set to score his maiden points, before a five-second penalty demoted him to eleventh.
+Another solid showing followed in Sochi, where he finished twelfth in the feature race.
+In Jeddah, Fittipaldi score his first points of his Formula 2 career by finishing seventh in the sprint race.

-The following day, Fittipaldi was involved in an incident at the start of the feature race in which he hit the stalled car of Théo Pourchaire from behind.
-Both drivers were extracted and given medical treatment, before Fittipaldi was transferred to the King Fahad Armed Forces Hospital via helicopter.
-Later that night his brother Pietro reported that he [Enzo] was awake, and that he had only sustained a fracture of his right heel as well as a cut above his left eye.

-Fittipaldi was not able to compete in the final round of the 2021 championship due to his injuries, being replaced for the weekend by Richard Verschoor.
-On 12 December 2021, the day of the Abu Dhabi feature race, Fittipaldi was discharged and soon returned to his home.
-Fittipaldi was 20th in the standings, with two points.
+However, the following day he was involved in a major accident at the start of the feature race after colliding with the stalled car of Théo Pourchaire.
+Both drivers required medical attention, with Fittipaldi being airlifted to the King Fahad Armed Forces Hospital.
+Later that evening, his brother Pietro Fittipaldi confirmed that Enzo had sustained a fractured right heel and a cut above his left eye, but was conscious and recovering.
+Due to his injuries, Fittipaldi was ruled out of the Abu Dhabi finale and was replaced by Richard Verschoor.
+He was discharged on the day of the Abu Dhabi feature race and returned to his home shortly afterwards.
+Despite contesting only three rounds of the season, Fittipaldi finished twentieth in the championship with two points.